 Barog: A Weekend Getaway Destination From Delhi

-Precisely, it is located on the Kalka Shimla Highway, around 60kms from Chandigarh.
-The Delhi to Barog drive is moreover a pleasant one (including most of the hours driving the Delhi-Chandigarh highway) with a short climb of Chandigarh-Shimla highway.
+Precisely, it is located on the Kalka Shimla Highway, around 60 km from Chandigarh.
+The Delhi to Barog drive is moreover a pleasant one (including most of the hours driving the Delhi-Chandigarh highway) with a short climb of the Chandigarh-Shimla highway.

 Barog is located almost halfway from Chandigarh to Shimla.

-Speaking of its geographic location, Barog has nearly 2000m above sea level elevation, with the temperature ranging between 4 to 14-degree Celsius in winters and around 20-27 degrees in summers.
+Speaking of its geographic location, Barog has nearly 2000m above sea level elevation, with the temperature ranging between 4 to 14 degrees Celsius in winters and around 20-27 degrees in summers.